 The history of Morocco is long and complicated, even if you limit your attention just to when the western European nations got involved.

-There was Moulay Idriss el Akhbar, a great-grandson of the Prophet Muhammed, who fled to Morocco to escape persecution and death.
+There was Moulay Idris el Akhbar, a great-grandson of the Prophet Muhammed, who fled to Morocco to escape persecution and death.
 He founded a dynasty and began building Fez.
-Then the Caliph in Baghdad sent an emissary to poison him in 791.
+But then the Caliph in Baghdad sent an assassin who poisoned him in 791.

-The Moroccan sultan Abu Inan Faris was strangled by his own vizier in 1358.
+The Moroccan sultan Abu Inan Faris had deposed his father Abu al-Hasan in 1348 before trying to reconquer Algeria and Tunisia.
+But then he was strangled by his own vizier in 1358.

 Moulay Ismail Ibn Sharif, who ruled for 55 years and fathered over 1,000 children, used the mail to try to convert James II of England to Islam and to marry an illegitimate daughter of French king Louis XIV.